-Narcotics Anonymous
+Quick links for Narcotics Anonymous

-Throughout the world, there are 67,000 Narcotics Anonymous (NA) meetings taking place every week.
 For those addicted to drugs, it provides a safe environment to open up about their experiences of addiction.
-Through regular attendance, millions have gained the life of sobriety and healing that they long hoped for.

-Narcotics Anonymous is a fellowship group that provides support throughout the world for people who have drug problems.
 It supports drug users to gain an abstinent lifestyle.
 Whatever type of drug a person uses, they are welcome to join NA if they want a sober life.

 What are narcotics?

 Narcotics are a group of drugs that work on the opioid receptors in your brain.
 This has the effect of relieving pain.
-Interestingly, narcotics are not made from the opium plant.

 Opioids and narcotics include:

-The point needs to be made, though, that society tends to refer to narcotics as any opioid type substance and, in terms of NA groups, “narcotics” is a term used as an umbrella term that includes all drugs.
+The point needs to be made, though, that society tends to refer to narcotics as any opioid-type substance and, in terms of NA groups, “narcotics” is a term used as an umbrella term that includes all drugs.

 The only requirement to join NA is that the person wants to quit using drugs.